Makuuchi

-Komusubi is widely regarded as a difficult rank to maintain, as wrestlers at this rank are likely to face all the ōzeki and yokozuna in the first week of a tournament, with a yokozuna normally scheduled for the opening day.
-Komusubi face mainly maegashira in the second week, but often wrestlers new to the rank are so demoralised by this point that they lose these matches too.
-Few men making their komusubi debut return a kachi-koshi or winning record in the ensuing tournament.
+is widely regarded as a difficult rank to maintain, as wrestlers at this rank are likely to face all the and in the first week of a tournament, with a normally scheduled for the opening day. face mainly in the second week, but often by this time wrestlers new to the rank are exhausted and demoralized such that they lose these matches too.
+Few men making their debut return a or winning record in the ensuing tournament, and those that do are likely to promote even higher.

-Before World War II, when there were fewer tournaments per year and more weight was placed on the performance at each tournament, there were several instances of komusubi immediately advancing to ōzeki after nearly winning a tournament, but there have been no instances of this since then.
+Before World War II, when there were fewer tournaments per year and more weight was placed on the performance at each tournament, there were several instances of immediately advancing to after nearly winning a tournament, but there have been no instances of this since then.
+Today being currently ranked at is a necessary condition for any further promotion in addition to exceptional performance.